slcmpunk/docker/README.md

 records when a container starts and stops and then sends a message to a monitoring station.

-Dockerhooks reads directory in either /usr/lib/docker/hooks.d or /usr/libexec/docker/hooks.d to search for hooks, if the directory exists docker will execute the executables in this directory via runc/libcontainer i using PreStart and PostStop.
+Dockerhooks reads directory in either /usr/libexec/oci/hooks.d to search for hooks, if the directory exists docker will execute the executables in this directory via runc/libcontainer using PreStart and PostStop.
 It will also send the config.json file as the second paramater.
+These hooks allow us to use oci-systemd-hook and oci-register-machine hooks, which register the docker container with the host, and allow you to run systemd as pid1 inside of a container without requiring --privileged.

 https://github.com/docker/docker/pull/17021